 This is the most basic blend mode.
 In this mode, anything drawn on the current layer does not give any effect to the below layer.
-It basically edits or paints each pixel to make it the result color.
+It basically edits or paints each pixel to make it the resulting color.
 This is the default mode.

 In Fig. 6.2, I painted the baby’s cloth with white color.
 The result is white color, and there’s nothing special.
 There’s no special effect, no additional activity, nothing at all.
-That’s why it is called as default mode.
+That’s why it is called as the default mode.

 This mode only works when there’s transparency in pixels.
 To show it, let’s use Brush Tool and reduce its hardness to 0%.
 Now the edges of the brush will not be razor sharp, rather it’ll be soft.
-In Fig. 6.3, I have painted the cloth with brush with its hardness 0%.
+In Fig. 6.3, I have painted the cloth with the brush with its hardness 0%.
 Right now the blend mode is Normal.